SciViews/svMisc/README.md

 Latest devel version of 'svMisc' (source + Windows binaires for the latest stable version of R at the time of compilation) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/svMisc/build/artifacts).

-## Usage
+## Further explore 'svMisc'

-Make the 'svMisc' package available in your R session:
+You can get further help about this package this way: Make the 'svMisc' package available in your R session:

 ```r
 library("svMisc")